IVBarzev19/GenicKup/README.md

 ## About

-> An program with the perperous to easily find and learn about historical events
+> An program with the perperous to easily find and learn about historical events.

 ### Built With

 > Visual Studio, GitHub, Paint net, Microsoft Office